joinmarket-webui/jamdocs/docs/interface/fidelity-bonds.md

 funds][timelock] for the set duration.

 !!! warning
-    There is no way to un-freeze funds that are locked in a fidelity bond before the bond expires, as they are time-locked by the bitcoin protocol.
+    It is impossible to move or spend funds that are locked in a fidelity bond before the bond expires, as they are time-locked by the bitcoin protocol.

 [earn]: /interface/03-earn/
 [jar]: /glossary/#jar